Methodology

 - We use the heuristic that mistakes are generally made due to incompetence rather than malice (Bloch, 2003), although the latter is certainly possible.

 - When comparing arguments, the number of points doesn’t necessarily matter.
+For example, a strong RCT or mechanistic study may outweigh dozens of alternative points.

 References

-88 references
+109 references

 - (Adam, 2019):